-line at the rear.
-The seat of the fire seemed to be in the basement at the rear of the main entrance, just back of Spencer Clawson's store.
-In the mean time the flames were eating their way into the south side of the store occu-pied by the Mine, Smelter and Supply company.
-We had also laid a line at the rear but had not turned the water into it, when with several firemen I had gone around to the front preparatory to locating the line there.
-I opened the door and directed the men where to go and what to do, when a terriffic explosion occurred under the exact spot in the rear which we had just left.
-Had our going to the front been post poned another moment several of us would have been blown into eternity.
+the front of the building and a water | WERE AFTER THE POWDER. | what he was struck with.
+He says he line at the rear.
+The seat of the fire seemed to be in the basement at the rear of the main entrance, just back of

+Spencer Clawson's store.
+In the meantime the flames were eating their way into the south side of the store occu-pled by the Mine, Smelter and Supply company.
+We had also laid a line at the rear but had not turned the water into it, when with several firemen, I had gone around to the front preparatory to locating the line there.
+I opened the door and directed the men where to go and what to do, when a terriffic ex-plosion occurred under the exact spot in the rear which we had just left.
+Had our going to the front been post-poned another moment several of us would have been blown into eternity.
 It was a mighty narrow escape for us all, probably as narrow as we will ever have again and live to tell the tale.

-While this explosion, as I said, was far to the rear it was so violent as to completely disrupt the rear part of the building and to literally blow the fre-men out of the front of the building which they had just entered.
-These men, with myself, were Assist-ant Chief McCarthy, Captain Love, Firemen Witbeck and Amos Moreton, All were hurt more or less, though a suppose McCarthy go: a little the wors suppose McCarthy $g^{\bullet}$ a little the worst of it.
+"While this explosion, as I said, was far to the rear it was so violent as to completely disrupt the rear part of the building and to literally blow the fire-men out of the front of the building which they had just entered.
+These men, with myself, were Assist-ant Chief McCarthy, Captain Love, Firemen Witbeck and Amos Moreton, All were hurt more or less, though I suppose $McCarthy g^{\bullet}$: a little the worst of it.
 He was taken away and I have not seen him since.
 I do not know how badly he was injured."

 HEROIC FIREMEN.